highamm/datascience234/docs/03-dplyr.md

 Instead of choosing which columns to keep, we can also choose certain rows to keep using either `slice()` or `filter()`.

 `slice()` allows you to specify the __row numbers__ corresponding to rows that you want to keep.
-For example, suppose that we only want to keep the rows with the five most popopular majors:
+For example, suppose that we only want to keep the rows with the five most popular majors:

 ```r